ARK Game.ini Generator

 Loot drop quality, recipe outputs, fishing rewards, crafting bonuses.
 The settings that decide whether your end-game gear feels earned or showered down.
 Pair the fishing quality with crafting bonus and you can dramatically tune the gear curve without touching damage multipliers.

 Quality multiplier for items pulled from fishing.
-Higher = better gear from the same fish weight.
-The fastest way to seed your server with blueprints if you don't want to grind cave runs.
+Higher = better gear from the same fish weight — the fastest way to seed your server with blueprints without grinding caves.
+Caps at 5: Wildcard set 5 as the ceiling, and values above it don't improve loot (they can even roll worse), which is why the slider stops at 5.

 How much extra item quality your Crafting Skill stat adds to crafted gear.
 Higher = crafting-focused builds matter more.
 This is the one to tweak if you want masterwork crafted gear to outpace cave-loot drops.